Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Overview.md

-Dependency Injection is a technique widely used in programming and well suited to android development.
-By following the principles of DI, you lay the groundwork for  good app architecture.
-Implementing depenecy injectino provides the following advantages.
+Dependency Injection is a technique widely used in programming and well suited for android development.
+By following the principles of DI, you lay the ground work for good app architecture.
+Implementing DI provides the following advantages.

 - Reusability of code.
 - Ease of refactoring
 - Ease of testing

 # Fundamentals of DI
-Class often require reference to other classes.
+Classes often require reference to other classes.
 Fore example, a car class might need a reference to an engine class.
-These reqquired classes are called dependencies, and in this example the car class is dependent on having an instance of the engine class to run.
+These required classes are called dependencies, and in this example the car class is dependent on having an instance of the engine class to run.

-There are three ways for a class to get an object it needs.
+There are three ways for a class to get an object
 1. The class constructs the dependency it needs.
-In the example above, Car would create and initialize its own instance of engine.
+The object Car would create and initialize its own instance of engine.
 2. Grab it from somewhere else.
 Some Android APIs, such as context getters and getSystemService(), work this way.
-3. Have it uspplied as a parameter.
-The app can provide these dependencies when the class is constructoed or pass them in the functions that need each dependency, the car constructor would receive engine as a aparametere.
+3. Have it supplied as a parameter.
+The app can provide these dependencies when the class is constructed or passed them in the functions that need each dependency, the car constructor would receive engine as a aparametere.

-The third option is dependency injectino! with this appraoch you take the dependencies of a class and provide them rather than having the class instance obtain them itself.
+The option 3 is dependency injection!
+This appraoch you take the dependencies of a class and provide them rather than having the class instance obtain them itself.

 ```
 class Car {